splitlane/SplitlaneTaiko/readme.md

 ## How does this work

 This simulator uses raylib to implement the rendering and input.
 It parses .tja files, which are files that can store various / complicated charts.

+## WARNING: Code Quality

+The code for `Taiko.ParseTJA` is pretty clean and well documented, and it has descriptions of every tja command from taiko-web tja-format wiki.
+On the other hand, the code for `Taiko.PlaySong` is optimized and not documented at all.
+It is filled with commented out code and uses some dirty optimizations.

 ## Using this